 Chosen for outstanding academic and service involvement

 KANSAS CITY, Mo. – The University of Missouri-Kansas City (UMKC) Office of the Vice Chancellor for Student Affairs and Enrollment Management has selected five graduating seniors as Fall 2011 Vice Chancellor Honor Recipients.
-These scholars are commended for both academic achievement and participation in programs outside the classroom.
-They are:
+Among them is Anthony McDaniel of Gladstone, Mo.
+McDaniel was commended for both scholarship and participation in programs outside the classroom.

-The Vice Chancellor Honor Recipients program was established in 1975 to recognize seniors who excelled in academic achievement, involvement in university programs and service to the campus and surrounding community.
+The Vice Chancellor Honors Recipients program was established in 1975 to recognize seniors who excelled in academic achievement, involvement in university programs and service to the campus and surrounding community.

 The University of Missouri-Kansas City (UMKC), one of four University of Missouri campuses, is a public university serving more than 15,000 undergraduate, graduate and professional students.
 UMKC engages with the community and economy based on a four-part mission: life and health sciences; visual and performing arts; urban issues and education; and a vibrant learning and campus life experience.
 For more information about UMKC, visit www.umkc.edu.
 You can also find us on Facebook, follow us on Twitter and watch us on YouTube.